 - Incline Bench Press Sets, Reps, and Weight Recommendations

-- Incline Bench Press Variations and Alternatives
+- Incline Bench Press Variations

-Step 2: Set the hips and upper back on the bench, with the feet strongly rooted into the floor.
+If you’re manually setting up an incline workout bench in a power rack, then set the bench to about 45 degrees.
+Load the bar, and lay back on the bench under it.
+Set the hips and upper back on the bench, with the feet strongly rooted into the floor.

-A good rule of thumb is that at the bottom of the bench press, the forearms should be perpendicular to the ground.
+Your hands sit on the bar comfortably is different for each person but generally speaking, the hands should be slightly wider than shoulder-width.
+A good rule of thumb is that the forearms should be perpendicular to the ground at the bottom of the bench press.
 Too wide or too narrow of a grip width will result in the forearms angling outwards/inwards.

-Be sure to not lose control or stability in this phase.
-Generally speaking, the elbows should not flare out and the shoulders should stay back on the bench.
+While keeping the elbows pulling inwards towards the body, press the bar upwards and extend the elbows.
+Be sure not to lose control or stability in this phase.
+Generally speaking, the elbows should not flare out, and the shoulders should stay back on the bench.

 The below muscle groups are targeted while performing the incline bench press.

-Stimulate Upper Body Muscle Gain
+More Upper Body Muscle

-Increase Both Pressing and Overhead Strength
+More Pressing and Overhead Strength

 Athletes can use the incline bench press to diversify their pressing strength and performance.
 By switching up the angles of pressing variations, athletes can often target sticking points, address muscle weaknesses, and stimulate new muscle growth.